Seeed-Studio/wiki-documents/docs/ReSpeaker_4-Mic_Linear_Array_Kit_for_Raspberry_Pi.md

 aplay -D ac101 a.wav
 #Do not use -D plughw:1,0 directly except your wave file is single channel only.

-#Doing capture && playback the same time
-arecord -D hw:1,0 -f S32_LE -r 16000 -c 8 to_be_record.wav &
-#mono_to_play.wav is a mono channel wave file to play
-aplay -D plughw:1,0 -r 16000 mono_to_play.wav

 ```

 !!!Note
-        Limit for developer using 4-Mic linear Array Kit(or 4-Mic Linear Array Kit) doing capture & playback the same time:
+        Limit for developer using 4-Mic Linear Array Kit doing capture & playback the same time:

         -1. capture must be start first, or else the capture channels will possibly be disorder.